 - Book into a free Look Good Feel Better workshop.

-- For practical suggestions about dealing with physical changes, call us on 13 11 20.
+- Get practical suggestions about dealing with physical changes by calling us on 13 11 20.

 Treatments for some types of cancer can directly affect your physical ability to have sex or to enjoy it.
 More generally, many cancer treatments can affect your desire to be intimate with others.
 These changes may be temporary or ongoing and can be difficult to deal with.